noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

-The initiator's first message sends an ephemeral public key (described by the descriptor "e").
+The initiator's first message sends an ephemeral public key.
 The responder's first message sends an ephemeral public key, then sends the responder's static public key ("s") encrypted under a symmetric key derived from DH between the ephemerals ("dhee").
 The initiator's final message contains the initiator's static public key ("s") encrypted under a key derived from DH between the ephemerals and between the initiator's ephemeral and responder's static key pair.
-The final shared secret mixes a DH between the initiator's static and responder's ephemeral with the previous two DHs to provide forward secrecy and mutual authentication.
+The final shared key mixes a DH between the initiator's static and responder's ephemeral with the previous two DHs to provide forward secrecy and mutual authentication.

 Each handshake message consists of a sequence of one or more DH public keys, followed by a payload which may contain certificates, advertisements for